 It wasn’t until 1906 that the forward pass was legalized.
 Dan Riley caught the first completion (thrown by George Parratt).
 This opened the doors for the offense, forcing defenses to cover all 53.3 yards of the field.
 This allowed offenses to move from a traditional tight formation to have 1-2 receivers split wide to maximize space and big-play chances.

 Between 1909-1912, the rules committee altered a few scoring plays.
 Touchdowns were changed from 5 points to 6.
 Field goals were also changed from initially 4 points to 3.

 Flash forward to February 25, 1933 – The forward pass is legalized from anywhere behind the line of scrimmage.
 We’re now seeing lateral passes, swing passes, “now” routes, and plays designed to get athletes in space quickly.

 1938 – Roughing the Passer was instilled.
 Quarterbacks are now protected after they throw the football.
 The rules committee realizes how valuable the position is and mutually agrees that the QB can’t be touched after he throws.

 1943 – Sammy Baugh led the league in passing, interceptions, and punting.

-January 18, 1950 – no Tackle Guard or Center is eligible to catch a pass.
+January 18, 1950 – No Tackle Guard or Center is eligible to catch a pass.
 This rule seems a bit late as the ball has been sent through the air for almost 20 years since this rule was set in place.
-5 eligibles are set in stone, and players are now designated by size, strength, and speed.
+Five eligibles are set in stone, and players are now designated by size, strength, and speed.

 1952 – The Pittsburg Steelers are the last team to abandon the single-wing offense.
 Instead (like every other team in the league at the time), they adopt the “T” formation.